-However, the two countries had combined online retail sales of $25 billion in 2019 with strong growth as online retail takes an increasing share of the total retail market.
+However, the two countries are expected to reach online retail sales of $33.4 billion in 2021 with strong growth as online retail takes an increasing share of the total retail market.
 Cross-border sales are high, at 9.5% in Australia and 33% in New Zealand.
-With a more narrow variety of products and higher prices in some parts of their domestic markets, shoppers are keen to buy from abroad.
+With a narrower variety of products and higher prices in some parts of their domestic markets, shoppers are keen to buy from abroad.

 The largest online marketplaces in Australia and New Zealand

 |#||Type||Name||Region/Country||Product Category||AU & NZ Visits/month|